 If an investor has (or intends to acquire) five to ten properties or more, a two-company structure is recommended.
 This should consist of a shell management company to interact with the public and a separate, stand-alone holding company to own hard assets.
 The fact that the holding company exists quietly in the background and does not enter into contracts or business dealings makes it nearly impossible to sue successfully.
 Few investors or business persons need anything more exotic than this.

 It is critical that your attorney draft LLC governing documents so that they discourage creditors from even contemplating going after your membership interest.
-Asset protection provisions should be included from the outset in the Certificate of Formation and then extensively set out in the company agreement.
-See Part V, ch.
-25: LLC Governing Documents.
+Asset protection provisions should be included from the outset in the certificate of formation and then extensively set out in the company agreement.

 Classes of Members